 Report the fake profile in case of harm:

 If you have been harmed by someone who posted a fake profile, report it to website monitors and authorities.
 Authorities will be able to identify imposters and close their accounts.

-Now with all the tips we have given you, we hope that you may have safe online experience of using Facebook.
+Now with all the tips, we have given you, we hope that you may have a safe online experience of using Facebook.
 Have you ever seen any fake profiles?
 Tell us about your experience.